-- (i) Key for Levels: - 1 = 'Very Good Water Quality': (E.coli < 500 or Enterococci < 200) with no or potential visual pollution during sanitary check or forecasted heavy rain;

-- 2 = 'Good Water Quality': (E.coli < 500 or Enterococci < 200) with poor visual pollution during sanitary inspection or forecasted heavy rain; - 2 = 'Good Water Quality': (E.coli: 500 to 1000 or Enterococci 200 to 400) but with no or potential visual pollution during sanitary inspection or forecasted heavy rain; - 3 = 'Fair Water Quality': (E.coli: 500 to 1000 or Enterococci 200 to 400), but with potential or poor visual pollution during sanitary check and/or potential for forecast of heavy rain; - 4 = 'Poor Water Quality': (E.coli > 1000 or Enterococci > 400), with any visual pollution during sanitary check and/or potential for forecast of heavy rain. - 10.3 Modifications due to heat: - a.)
+- 1 = 'Very Good Water Quality': (E.coli < 500 or Enterococci < 200) with no or potential visual pollution during visual sanitary check or forecasted heavy rain; - 2 = 'Good Water Quality': (E.coli < 500 or Enterococci < 200) with poor visual pollution during visual sanitary inspection or forecasted heavy rain; - 2 = 'Good Water Quality': (E.coli: 500 to 1000 or Enterococci 200 to 400) but with no or potential visual pollution during visual sanitary inspection or forecasted heavy rain; - 3 = 'Fair Water Quality': (E.coli: 500 to 1000 or Enterococci 200 to 400), but with potential or poor visual pollution during visual sanitary check and/or potential for forecast of heavy rain; - 4 = 'Poor Water Quality': (E.coli > 1000 or Enterococci > 400), with any visual pollution during visual sanitary check and/or potential for forecast of heavy rain. - h.)
+Decision making - (i) If the water quality levels show values three (3) or four (4), the swim will proceed, only if the Events' Water Quality Evaluation Panel permits with a simple majority.
+In this case, the local water quality regulations may be considered. - 10.3 Modifications due to heat: - a.)
 Medical Delegate or, if absent, Race Medical Director will measure the WBGT index.
 All the measurements with the WBGT tool should be taken at the finish area every 30 min starting 3 hours before the start of the competition.
-The device must be placed in direct sunlight 1.5 m above the ground. - b.)
-WBGT index values are categorised: - Assessing on-site environmental heat stress at regular intervals using the Wet-Bulb-Globe-Temperature (WBGT) index and providing announcements of its readings.
-WBGT levels for the modification of exercise or competition for healthy adults are based on recommendation from the American College of Sports Medicine (2007). - (ii) Any decision made will take into consideration the level of medical assistance, facilities in the medical tent, evolution of the weather conditions and forecast, period of the competitive season, race distance and category, athlete fitness level and the age of the athletes.
-Event organisers will pay particular attention to unexpected or unseasonably hot weather in mass- participation events, considering that the unacclimatised participants or participants without a sufficient level of training are at higher risk for heat illness. - (iii) During the races, weather information and the WBGT index will be provided at the Sport Information Centre and the Athlete Lounge.
+The device must be placed in direct sunlight 1.5 m above the ground; - b.)
+WBGT index values are categorised: - (i) Assessing on-site environmental heat stress at regular intervals using the Wet-Bulb-Globe-Temperature (WBGT) index and providing announcements of its readings.
+WBGT levels for the modification of exercise or competition for healthy adults are based on recommendation from the American College of Sports Medicine (2007); - (ii) Any decision made will take into consideration the level of medical assistance, facilities in the medical tent, evolution of the weather conditions and forecast, period of the competitive season, race distance and category, athlete fitness level and the age of the athletes.
+Event organisers will pay particular attention to unexpected or unseasonably hot weather in mass- participation events, considering that the unacclimatised participants or participants without a sufficient level of training are at higher risk for heat illness; - (iii) During the races, weather information and the WBGT index will be provided at the Sport Information Centre and the Athlete Lounge.
 The information will be posted in the Athlete Lounge in time for athlete check in.
 The WBGT index will be converted to a five-level coloured flag system indicating the heat illness risk of current weather conditions.
-The information will be delivered in the form of written announcement c.)
-For sprint and standard distance events, in case of very high risk (red flag) the following will be taken into consideration:
+The information will be delivered in the form of written announcement.